bttger/url-shortener/README.md

 # Project: URL shortener

 The goal of this project is to implement the storage backend for a transactional URL shortener service (c.f. [bit.ly](https://bit.ly)).
-The backend should be fault tolerant and ensure that URLs produce a consistent short value.
+The backend should be fault-tolerant and ensure that URLs produce a consistent short value.

 ## Implementation